gorrion-io/production-readiness-checklist/docs/owasp-asvs/09-communication/09-communication.md

 ```

 ## TLDR (must-haves)

 - Use TLS 1.2 or TLS 1.3

 ### Secure Client Communication

 - Ensure that all connections use TLS.
-- Use the latest TLS testing tools to confirm that only strong cipher suites are enabled.
+- Use the latest TLS testing tools to confirm that only strong cipher suites are enabled, with the strongest cipher suites set as preferred.
-- Make sure that only the latest recommended TLS versions, such as TLS 1.2 and TLS 1.3, are enabled—always prioritizing the newest version for optimal security.
+- Configure the system to use only the latest recommended versions of the TLS protocol (such as TLS 1.2 and TLS 1.3), with the newest version set as the preferred option.

 ## Proposed solution